 WHAT TO SEE/ WHAT TO DO

-Along with visiting the temples and rice fields Bali also has some amazing attentions to visit such Ubud Monkey forest.
+Along with visiting the temples and rice fields Bali also has some amazing attention to visit such Ubud Monkey forest.

 The Monkey Forest is home to over 600 monkeys called Macaque.
 This is a sacred forest with old temples to boot.
 For many people visiting Bali seeing the monkeys is one of its main attractions.
 Everyone wants to get up close and personal with these monkeys and maybe hoping to get that ultimate monkey selfie.